 The HRU general input file contains information related to a diversity of features within the HRU.
-Data contained in the HRU input file can be grouped into the following categories: area contained in HRU, parameters affecting surface and subsurface water flow, parameters affecting erosion and management inputs related to the simulation of urban areas, irrigation, tile drains and potholes.
+Data contained in the HRU input file can be grouped into the following categories: topographic characteristics, water flow, erosion, land cover, and depressional storage areas.